davyjones1210/DSI_ML6/README.md

 - Product recommender is a good idea!
 Take a day to investigate further and see how it can be built out
 - Stick to one branch per feature.
 Updating readme.md can be done by one person but when you divide work, you can create respective branches for those features/tasks

+# Workload dist - 11/6

+- Building the model - Rahul
+- Define user story of why we are building this database.
+Conclusively build 2-3 simple visualizations.
+Like bar charts against 2 tables.
+Data cleaning.
+Showcase what the buisness problem is.
+We currently have unique orders in the data set and we want to see how many items (qty) has been ordered.
+After we track which items have been purchased more than 25 times and make a category out of that. - Venkusa
+- Data cleaning - create a new dataset where we can drop all the blank values - Venkusa
+- SQL & Python data modeling - Volodomyr
+- Recap - meet again Friday, 11/7 7PM EST

 # First review w/ Aditya K

 Example questions of datasets: Collection of datasets.
 We give this to every cohort.